Pinellas school resource officer fired for improper contact with autistic student

-A Pinellas County Sheriff's Office says a school resource deputy has been fired for improper contact with a child with autism.
+LARGO, Fla. - A PInellas County Sheriff's Office school resource officer with 22-years experience was fired today for taunting a child with autism, Sheriff Bob Gualtieri said.

-Sheriff Bob Gualtieri will be holding a news conference at 4:30 p.m. to release more details.
-10News WTSP will be there.
+Ural Darling, the school resource officer at Osceola Middle School for 17 years, encountered the 13-year-old student on May 15 after he threw a book at a teacher, Gualtieri said.
+As Darwin walked the student to the behavioral specialist's office, he yelled at the child and told him to put his hands behind his back while spinning his handcuffs with his hand, Gualtieri said.

 ►Make it easy to keep up-to-date with more stories like this.
 Download the 10 News app now.